oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/index.rst

 #.
 On the page that opens, fill in the details of the **homepage node** of the web catalog as described in the :ref:`Set Up the Homepage, First Level Menu, and Sub Menus <user-guide--marketing--web-catalog--root-node>` section.

    The content selected in the content variants of the **homepage node** is shown when the buyer navigates to the OroCommerce storefront.
 The **homepage node** also acts as a parent node for the web catalog menu and sub-menu items.
-We recommended using the Oro Frontend Root system page as a root node of your web catalog.

 #.
 Under the **homepage node**, create main menu content nodes (e.g., the first level of the main menu in the storefront) as described in the :ref:`Set Up the Homepage, First Level Menu, and Sub Menus <user-guide--marketing--web-catalog--root-node>` section.
 We recommend creating a dedicated landing page for the main menu nodes of your web catalog.